-2.4.1 General
+2.5.1 General

-Variables contained on this file were derived from the HC questionnaire itself, the MPC data collection instrument, or from the CAPI.
-The source of each variable is identified in Section D, entitled "Variable-Source Crosswalk."
-Sources for each variable are indicated in one of four ways: (1) variables which are derived from CAPI or assigned in sampling are so indicated; (2) variables which come from one or more specific questions have those numbers and the questionnaire section indicated in the "Source" column; (3) variables constructed from multiple questions using complex algorithms are labeled "Constructed" in the "Source" column; and (4) variables which have been imputed are so indicated.
+Variables contained on this file were derived from the HC questionnaire itself, the MPC data collection instrument, the CAPI, or from the Multum Lexicon database from Cerner Multum, Inc. The source of each variable is identified in section D, entitled "Variable-Source Crosswalk."
+Sources for each variable are indicated in one of four ways: (1) variables which are derived from CAPI or assigned in sampling are so indicated; (2) variables which come from one or more specific questions have those numbers and the questionnaire section indicated in the "Source" column; (3) variables constructed from multiple questions using complex algorithms are labeled "Constructed" in the "Source" column; (4) variables which have been imputed are so indicated; and (5) variables derived from the Multum Lexicon database from Cerner Multum, Inc. are so indicated.

-2.4.2 Expenditure and Source of Payment Variables
+2.5.2 Expenditure and Source of Payment Variables